-The regression results confirm this to be the case in the first phase of the recent crisis, coinciding with the aggregate deposit funding squeeze.
-Results of deposit growth regressions are shown in Table III for several deposit types, including total deposits and measures of "stable" deposits (core deposits and insured deposits).
+The regression results confirm this to be the case in the first phase of the recent crisis, coinciding with the aggregate deposit funding squeeze relative to the increase in demand on banks for liquidity.
+Results of deposit growth regressions are shown in Table V for several deposit types, including total deposits and measures of "stable" deposits (core deposits and insured deposits).
 For example, the interaction term of unused commitments with the first year of the crisis, unused commitment ratio x crisis1, enters negatively for both total and core deposit growth in columns (1) and (2) (implying that a 0.1 increase in the exposure to unused commitments was associated with a 0.16-0.17 percentage point decline in quarterly deposit and core deposit growth).
-This decline is economically significant when compared to an average quarterly deposit growth of 1.1 percentage point and core deposit growth of 0.8 percentage point (Table AI).
+This decline is economically significant when compared to an average quarterly deposit growth of 1.1 percentage point and core deposit growth of 0.8 percentage point (Table III).
 Therefore, banks with unused commitments lost their systematic advantage at gaining deposits, unlike during previous episodes of stress (as explored further in Section III).
 Even the inflow of insured deposits was small and statistically insignificant at the onset of the crisis (column (3)).